futzu/SCTE35_threefive/README.md

   * [ffmpeg and threefive](https://github.com/futzu/SCTE35-threefive/blob/master/threefive-ffmpeg.md) and SCTE35 and Stream Type 0x6 bin data.

   * [Issues and Bugs and Feature Requests](https://github.com/futzu/scte35-threefive/issues) *No forms man, just open an issue and tell me what you need.
-It needs to be a threefive related issue.
-I am NOT the SCTE-35 Support Hotline.
-Do your own damn homework*
+It needs to be a threefive related issue or "what is the meaning of life?" type of question.*